 John and Anne-Sophia's son Thomas is well documented.
 He lived in Guernsey, serving as a member of the militia and marrying Jane Payn of Jersey, daughter of Jurat Francis Payn.
 He then became a merchant in Leeds, from where he travelled on a ship called The New World in 1849 to Racine County, Wisconsin and set up a planing mill.
 His son William founded the Harvey Spring Company in Racine.
 The Harvey papers in the Priaulx Library contain warm correspondence with this branch of the family continuing into the 20th century.

 John and Elizabeth’s first child, however, was a daughter, Margaret Anne, born in the Pollet in 1792.
 She survived three days of concussion after falling over the banister and hitting her head on a flagged floor as a small child to live to the age of 110, her life spanning three centuries (she died in 1903).
 She became famous as Mrs Neve, the Old Lady of Rouge Huis, having married John Neve, a man of substance from Tenterden in Kent.
 The National Trust of Guernsey have in their possession a quilt that belonged to Mrs Neve that dates from this period.
 They lived in Kent for 25 years; childless, following her husband’s death, she returned to Guernsey to live with her mother in the beautiful family farmhouse in St Peter Port known as Rouge Huis.
-On the Town Map of 1842,6 the house belongs to Jean Harvey and is called simply 'Chaumière' ('The Cottage').
+On the Town Map of 1843,6 the house belongs to Jean Harvey and is called simply 'Chaumière' ('The Cottage').
 Originally belonging to John de Jersey, a note amongst the family papers tells us that it was bought from the De Jersey family in 1808, and that a watercolour of it was painted by the well-known Guernsey artist Paul Jacob Naftel in 1869.
-It has been, alas, impossible to trace the painting, but a photograph of the house can be seen here.
+It has been, alas, impossible to trace the painting, but there are photographs of the house in the Library photographic collection.

 ODE A MADAME NEVE